ELS-RD/kernl/experimental/benchmarks/README.md

 The model do not support `attention_mask`, so we don't use it in benchmarks.
 It is important to keep in mind that `attention mask` adds operations on top of an already computation bounded kernel.
-Said otherwise, it would it slower.
+Said otherwise, it would likely make it slower.
-On the other side, without `attentino mask`, batch inference is useless right now.
+Moreover, without `attentino mask`, batch inference is useless right now.
-So numbers for AITemplate have to be taken with a grain of salt.
+There is a multithreads mode which would get much more overhead than batch mode (launching n threads times more kernels).

-According
+**TL;DR**: numbers for AITemplate have to be taken with a grain of salt.

-For follow-up, an issue has been opened [here](https://github.com/facebookincubator/AITemplate/issues/46) on the repo:
+An issue has been opened [here](https://github.com/facebookincubator/AITemplate/issues/46) on the repo:

 ```cite
 @antinucleon